hrishi169/artzy/README.md

 Begin your creative journey with artzy.

-Use artzy to get better at art and even get rewards!

-Artzy, the ultimate adventure to your journey of art!
+Artzy will help you gain interest in art and you can even collect rewards along the way